4Mo·

 Less likely, but possible

-• Titanium aluminides (light + heat resistant)
+• Titanium aluminides (lightweight + heat-resistant)

 🎯 Most likely material (synthesis)

-The description fits best to niobium:
+The description best fits best to niobium:

 • Combination of lightness + temperature resistance

-• Use in hypersonic superalloys
+• Used in hypersonic superalloys

-• Use in rockets, turbines, space travel
+• Used in rockets, turbines, aerospace

-• Defense demand (Rheinmetall reference fits)
+• Defense demand (Rheinmetall reference applies)

-👉 My best guess: The super material is niobium.
+👉 My best guess: The supermaterial is niobium.

 🚀

-Who are the producers of the super material niobium.
+Who are the producers of the supermaterial niobium?

-📈 Which shares are realistic candidates?
+📈 Which stocks are realistic candidates?

 CBMM (Companhia Brasileira de Metalurgia e Mineração)

-• World market leader (70-80% market share)
+• Global market leader (70–80% market share)

-NioCorp Developments (USA/Canada)
+NioCorp Developments (U.S./Canada)

-• Elk Creek niobium project
+• Elk Creek Niobium Project

 • Classic “insider tip” character